Vanna White: Wheel of Fortune television game show

 White temporarily took over hosting Wheel of Fortune as master of ceremonies starting with the week of episodes that were slated to air starting on December 9, 2019.
 The announcement was made after a taping day was postponed when Sajak was hospitalized with a blocked intestine and needed emergency surgery to clear it.
 White hosted that taping day and the subsequent rescheduled taping the next day.
-Guest letter activators were implemented during her shows hosting; the weeks of December 9 and 16 had Mickey Mouse and Minnie Mouse during the Secret Santa Holiday Giveaway.
+Guest letterer activators were used during her shows hosting; the weeks of December 9 and 16 had Mickey Mouse and Minnie Mouse during the Secret Santa Holiday Giveaway.
 Subsequently, the show went on hiatus during Christmas week (December 23, 2019) and then a week of previously taped "America's Game" episodes (Wheel tapes six episodes per day, with each studio audience receiving three shows each; the third show in the afternoon session is an "America's Game" episode) that Sajak hosted, before White returned to hosting on January 6, 2020, for a final week; she was assisted by a "special guest", Pat Sajak's daughter Maggie.
 Fully recovered from his surgery, Sajak returned to the show on December 5, 2019, with episodes airing on January 13, 2020.

 White missed filming five episodes in August 2023 after contracting COVID-19.
 She was temporarily replaced by Bridgette Donald-Blue but returned in October 2023.
 Filming on additional episodes was delayed until after her recovery.
 This marked the first time that White had missed an episode since 1991.

 Since 2021, White hosted Celebrity Wheel of Fortune on ABC with Sajak and later Ryan Seacrest beginning in September 2025.
 Later in the year it was announced that both Sajak and White had been signed on to continue as hosts of Wheel of Fortune through the 2023–24 season.
 She extended her contract on Celebrity Wheel of Fortune again in July 2023.
 In September 2023, White extended her contract as host of Wheel of Fortune through the 2025–26 season.

 In May 2023, White competed as a contestant on a celebrity edition of Wheel of Fortune against Jeopardy! hosts Ken Jennings and Mayim Bialik.
 With her competing, Maggie Sajak filled in for White at the puzzle board.

-Real-estate investing

-White uses her income to invest in apartment buildings, and she likes flipping houses.
-In 2017, White listed her Beverly Hills home for $47.5 million.
-In 2023, she began renting her home in Sherman Oaks.